Formulas | Formula library

 Display total compensation on the Employment Record

-This example is for a formula field to display a team member's total compensation as a sum of annual salary, on-track commission and the on target bonus (using in the formula in another example, see Display bonus information on the Employment Record).
+This example is for a formula field to display a team member's total compensation as a sum of annual salary.
+It includes on-track commission and the on-target bonus.
+(Using in the formula in another example, see Display bonus information on the Employment Record).

 Copy